mojotech/pioneer/docs/widget.md

 The `getOuterHTML` method retrives the outerHTML of the selector element.
 It returns a promise.
 Proxied off of [outerHTML](http://selenium.googlecode.com/git/docs/api/javascript/source/lib/webdriver/webdriver.js.src.html#l1997).
 If a string is passed to `getOuterHTML` it will parse it as a selector.

+### hasClass

+`function hasClass({className: name, selector: <selector>})`

+`hasClass` will test the existence of the provided class name on the DOM node of the Widget.
+It takes a hash that can contain an optional selector.
+If you only pass a string to the method and not an object then it will use the string as the class name.
+It returns a promise that will resolve with `true` or `false`.